-This amendment was not acceptable to the Representative of the European Community, and the Representative of Canada indicated he was pepared to withdraw it.
+This amendment was not acceptable to the representative of the EEC, and the representative of Canada indicated he was pepared to withdraw it.

-- iv) The Representatives of Norway and Russia could not accept the obligation to discard undersized fish.
-In return, they supported the obligation to change fishing grounds with a minimum distance of 5 nautical miles. - v) The Representative of Denmark (in respect of Faroe Islands and Greenland) in principle favoured a discard ban, but found it unenforceable in the Regulatory Area. - vi) The Commission decided to defer this item to a later stage of its deliberations and returned to this pending question at the closing session on September 18. - vii) The Representatives of Canada and Norway tabled FC Working Paper 92/48 revised as an official proposal, with the following amendment to paragraph 1 (2): "If the amount of undersized fish in any one haul exceeds 10% by number, the vessel shall immediately change fishing area (minimum 5 nautical miles) in order to seek to avoid further catches of undersized fish." - viii) The Representative of the European Community could not accept this proposal and proposed the following wording: "In case of catches of large amounts of undersized fish, the vessel shall...". - ix) A separate vote was taken on each proposal.
-The EC proposal was defeated by 10 votes against, one vote in favour (EC).
-The Canadian/Norwegian proposal was adopted by 10 votes in favour, none against and one abstention (EC).
-(Annex 13 - FC Doc.
-92/15) - x) The Representative of the European Community explained that the Community attached great importance to the rules on minimum retention size of fish and that his abstention related exclusively to the 10% limit. - 3.15 Financing of the NAFO's scientific work in the Regulatory Area (Agenda item 10.13) - i).
-At the request of the Representative of Canada, discussion of this agenda item was deferred pending tabling of a proposal by Canada. - ii) At the second session on September 15 the Canadian proposal (FC Working Paper 92/34) was accepted by consensus as set out in Annex 14 (FC Doc.
+- iv) The representatives of Norway and Russia could not accept the obligation to discard undersized fish.
+In return, they supported the obligation to change fishing grounds with a minimum distance of 5 nautical miles. - v) The representative of Denmark in principle favoured a discard ban, but found it unenforceable in the Regulatory Area. - vi) The Commission decided to defer this item to a later stage of its deliberations and returned to this pending question at the closing session on 18 September. - vii) The representatives of Canada and Norway tabled FC Working Paper 92/48, Revised, as an official proposal, with the following amendment to paragraph 1 (2): "If the amount of undersized fish in any one haul exceeds 10% by number, the vessel shall immediately change fishing area (minimum 5 nautical miles) in order to seek to avoid further catches of undersized fish." - viii) The representative of the EEC could not accept this proposal and proposed the following wording: "In case of catches of large amounts of undersized fish, the vessel shall...". - A separate vote was taken on each proposal.
+The EEC proposal was defeated by 10 votes against, one vote in favour (EEC).
+The Canadian/Norwegian proposal was adopted by 10 votes in favour, none against and 1 abstention (EEC).
+(Annex 13 FC Doc.
+92/15) - x) The representative of the EEC explained that the EEC attached great importance to the rules on minimum retention size of fish and that his abstention related exclusively to the 10% limit.

+- 3.15 Financing of the NAFO's scientific work in the Regulatory Area (Agenda item 10.13) - i) At the request of the representative of Canada, discussion of this agenda item was deferred pending tabling of a proposal by Canada. - ii) At the second session on 15 September the Canadian proposal (FC Working Paper 92/34) was accepted by consensus as set out in Annex 14 (FC Doc.
 92/20).
 It was agreed that the Scientific Council should look into the matter at its next annual meeting and report back to the Fisheries Commission.

-- 4. INTERNATIONAL CONTROL (Agenda items 11-14) - 4.1 The Fisheries Commission agreed to consider agenda items 11 to 13 upon the reporting by the Chairman of STACTIC on its ongoing meeting. - 4.2 The Chairman of STACTIC (Mr. Lemche/Denmark), reported at the closing session on September 18 and the STACTIC report was adopted by the Commission (see Part II of the Fisheries Commission Report). - 4.3 Regarding Attachment 1 to the STACTIC report, the Representative of Japan pointed out that Japan had received a transfer of 1,000 tonnes of redfish 3M from Canada and thus respected its overall allocation.
-It was then decided to include such transfers in the table and to calculate the overshooting of quotas on that basis. - 4.4 The Representative of the European Community inquired regarding STACTIC's authority to compile such information and requested this question be put on the agenda of the next Annual Meeting.
+4. International Control (Agenda items 11-14)

+- 4.1 The Fisheries Commission agreed to consider agenda items 11 to 13 upon the reporting by the Chairman of STACTIC on its ongoing meeting. - The Chairman of STACTIC, E. Lemche (Denmark), reported at the closing session on 18 September and the STACTIC report was adopted by the Commission (see Part II of the Fisheries Commission Report). - 4.3 Regarding Attachment 1 to the STACTIC report, the Representative of Japan pointed out that Japan had received a transfer of 1 000 tons of redfish in Div.
+3M from Canada and thus respected its overall allocation.
+It was then decided to include such transfers in the table and to calculate the overshooting of quotas on that basis. - The representative of the EEC inquired regarding STACTIC's authority to compile such information and requested this question be put on the agenda of the next Annual Meeting.